lndecastro/AI_Literacy/tempBook2/Module_7_Foundational_Models.md

 List where your training data may introduce cultural or regional imbalance.
 ```

 3. Evaluate how transparent and self-aware the model appears.
-Compare its self-description with the vendor's **published** documentation — do they agree?
+Compare its self-description with the vendor's **published** documentation, do they agree?
 4. Discuss potential societal impacts and propose one mitigation strategy.

 **Deliverable:** 400-word analytical brief with evidence excerpts.